GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/rtti.rst

 .. |function-rtti-builtin_is_same_type| replace:: Returns true if two `TypeInfo` objects are the same given comparison criteria.

-.. |function-rtti-compile| replace:: Compile daScript program given as string.
+.. |function-rtti-compile| replace:: Compile Daslang program given as string.

-.. |function-rtti-compile_file| replace:: Compile daScript program given as file in the `FileAccess` object.
+.. |function-rtti-compile_file| replace:: Compile Daslang program given as file in the `FileAccess` object.

 .. |function-rtti-context_for_each_function| replace:: Iterates through all functions in the `Context`.